 I’m fascinated by the 2007 Washington Post experiment with Joshua Bell.
-Of course, I’m joshua_belljust smittened with Bell, who is handsome, plays a mean fiddle, and is willing to goof off in Mozart in the Jungle.
+Of course, I’m just smittened with Bell, who is handsome, plays a mean fiddle, and is willing to goof off in Mozart in the Jungle.

 The Post placed Bell and his Stradivarius in a subway station to busk.
 Although his hotel was 2 blocks away, he took a taxi.
 You don’t walk just anywhere toting a 3.6 million dollar piece of wood.
 They hid cameras, planned for mob intervention, recorded the concert, and identified passersby to interview.
 Know what happened?